 Eyüp is an historically important area, especially for Turkey’s Muslims.
 It’s part of Fatih municipality, extending from the Golden Horn to the Black Sea.
 Eyüp has fascinating history!
 Ayoub (Eyüp in Turkish) Ansari, “standard-bearer of the Prophet Muhammed, fell in battle during Arab army attacks on the walls of Constantinople in the 700s.
 He was buried along the shores of the Golden Horn”.

 Ayoub’s tomb is a “sacred site in both religion and Turkish political history.
-He was not only a friend of the Prophet but also key to the greatest Ottoman victories”.
+He was not only a friend of the Prophet, but also key to the greatest Ottoman victories”.
 Magnificent Eyüp Sultan Mosque was built at Eyüp’s grave site.

 Because of its “sacred and historical importance, many imperial princes and other Ottoman grandees desired to be buried in Eyüp”.
 Soon, “anyone with the money for a gravesite wanted to be buried there”.
 Eyüp cemetery extends uphill from the mosque all the way to Pierre Loti Café at the top.
 The ancient, mystical-looking tombstones are fascinating!

-Like most places on this trip, there’s much more than is visible to the eye or could ever be posted in a blog.
+Like most places on this trip, there’s much more than what’s visible to the eye or could ever be posted in a blog.
 The area has piqued my interest in Turkey’s Black Sea Region.
 I’ll return to the Golden Horn for further exploring.
 Since Athens is my next stop, I’m considering options for getting there and the possibility of going by boat through the Aegean Sea.

 Fener and Balat